Skip to main content

 Contents

 When placing components on a PCB, their correct orientation and polarity matter.
-If wrongly placed, it will disrupt the functionality, can cause component failures, or even turn the board non-functional.
-Hence, it is vital to identify the polarity – positive (anode) and negative (cathode) pins – of a component before mounting them on a circuit board.
-We will be using the terms orientation and polarity interchangeably in this article.
+If wrongly placed, it will disrupt the functionality and cause component failures.
+Hence, it is vital to identify the positive and negative pins of a component before mounting them on a circuit board.

 What does component polarity mean?